The smart restaurant email marketing guide to winning more customers

 With TableCheck, restaurants own and control their own guest data.
 Hospitality operators are the main data owners and have full control of their customer data.

-2. Guest surveys
+2. Generate guest surveys

 In order to get crucial data about customers, hospitality businesses can conduct guest surveys using booking platforms like Tablecheck.
 These surveys are helpful in a number of ways because they enable restaurants to understand customer preferences better and provide them with wow moments.
-For example, if the data shows that a guest enjoys the restaurant's Tiramisu dessert, they could personalize the experience by providing the customer with a free Tiramisu on their birthday or special anniversary.
+For example, if the data shows that a guest enjoys the restaurant's Tiramisu dessert, they could personalize the experience by providing the customer with a free Tiramisu on their birthday or a special anniversary.

 3. Sign up at the restaurant